-When it comes to traditional cooking, this lentil soup recipe is one of the most economical as well as satisfying meals I make for my family.
+When it comes to traditional cooking, this lentil soup made with a base of authentic bone stock is one of the most economical as well as satisfying meals I make for my family.

 This soup freezes very well in one quart containers.
 Making a gallon or more and freezing several quarts for healthy fast food on busy days is a very smart kitchen technique which saves time and stress.